DoctorDatah/Chicago-Insurance-Redlining-Regression-Analysis-R/README.md

 ### Project
 Semester project based on Chicago Insurance data from faraway package in R.

+**Brief Description:**
+-	Performed regression analysis using (R, ANOVA) for insurance redlining on various neighborhoods of Chicago from 1977 to 1978 based on insurance policies, police departments, and census data.
+-	Results can be used as a comparison matrix for the factors affecting redlining (like racial composition), for further analysis of the latest years data.

 **Content:**

 - R notebook of project (.rmd)